 The bags should not be burned on an open fire or electric incinerator.

 For more information see our downloads section for our full Catheter Guide.

-The Bladder & Bowel Catheter Nurse Service can offer you expert advice from a specialist urology nurse about catheter care to help you find the right care plan and products to better manage your condition.
+The Bladder & Bowel Home Delivery Service can offer you expert advice from a trained nurse about catheter care and help you find the right products to manage your condition.

 For more information on catheter care products call our Home Delivery Team on 0800 031 5406.